Routers as Smart Home Hubs

 Compatibility with diverse devices and user-friendly setup features.*

-These are real world challenges, but they are inherently infrastructure & service level issues.
+These challenges are inherently infrastructure & service level issues.
 They cant be solved by introducing a new product into the market.

 User Research